hawtio/hawtio/BUILDING.md

 On OS X and linux the _mvn compile_ command above is unnecessary but folks have found on windows there can be timing issues with grunt and maven that make this extra step a requirement (see [issue #203 for more details](https://github.com/hawtio/hawtio/issues/203#issuecomment-15808516))

-Now incrementally build the project and run the live reload server using a **separate shell** (while keeping the above shell running!):
+Or if you want to just run an empty hawtio and connect in hawtio to a remote container (e.g. connect to a Fuse Fabric or something via the Connect tab) just run

     cd hawtio-web
-    mvn -Pwatch
+    mvn clean jetty:run

+Now to watch for changes to the HTML/CSS or generated app.js file to live reload your browser using a **separate shell** (while keeping the above shell running!):

+    cd hawtio-web
+    grunt watchSrc

+Finally to auto-recompile all the TypeScript files into app.js in *another shell* type this

+    cd hawtio-web
+    watchTsc

 Enable Live Reload in your browser (open [http://localhost:8080/hawtio/](http://localhost:8080/hawtio/) then click on the Live Reload icon to the right of the location bar).